HewlettPackard/mds/demo/inventory/README.md

 - Multi Process Garbage Collector (MPGC)

-NB: MDS does not compile on Windows - we tried compiling it on Windows
-- we tried really quite hard - but there are compilation problems with libraries we use - so don't waste your time trying to compile on Windows
+NB: MDS does not compile on Windows.
+We tried compiling it on Windows (we tried really quite hard) but there are compilation problems with libraries we use.
+So don't waste your time trying to compile on Windows;
-- just compile on Linux!
+just compile on Linux!

 Installations tested: